 Patrika Gate Guide

 Information on Patrika Gate is limited.
 What makes it even more difficult is the fact that no information board is put up at the site.
-The visitors are left to make guesswork.
-Here is all that you need to know about this highly sought after place among female travelers.
+Visitors are left to make guesswork.
+Here is everything you need to know about this highly sought after place among female travelers.

 History of Patrika Gate

 Who made Patrika Gate?
-Patrika Gate derives its name from newspaper and media company-Rajasthan Patrika.
-It was built by Rajasthan Patrika in association with JDA- Jaipur Development Authority.
-The gate is built on Jawahar Circle near Sanganer International Airport, the southern end of JLN Marg which connects Ramniwas Garden on the north side and Jaipur International Airport on the Southern end.
+Patrika Gate derives its name from the newspaper and media company Rajasthan Patrika.
+It was built by Rajasthan Patrika in association with JDA – Jaipur Development Authority.
+The gate is built on Jawahar Circle near Sanganer International Airport, at the southern end of JLN Marg, which connects Ramniwas Garden on the north side, and Jaipur International Airport on the southern end.

-When was Patrika Gate built?
-Here is a picture of the Patrika Gate when it was built in 2016; it wasn’t open to the public then.
+In what year was Patrika Gate built?
+Patrika Gate was completed and inaugurated in 2020.
+Here is a picture of the Patrika Gate while being built in 2016; it wasn’t open to the public then.
 The project was supervised by Raghunath Singh from Rajasthan Patrika team.

-Patrika Gate was formally inaugurated virtually by Prime Minister of India, Mr. Narendra Modi on 08 September 2020 even though it was thrown open to the public much earlier.
+Patrika Gate was formally inaugurated virtually by the Prime Minister of India, Mr. Narendra Modi, on 08 September 2020 even though it was thrown open to the public much earlier.

 Both New Gate and Albert Hall were added much later, they were not part of the initial plan.
 Jaipur City Palace was the nucleus of the layout plan.
 This was the North-South axis while the East-West axis was defined by Chandpole Gate and Surajpol Gate with historic temples on both ends.